Hooked on Internet Pornography

 The Bible warns about sexual immorality in 1 Corinthians 6, verses 18 through 20:

-“Flee from sexual immorality.
-All other sins a man commits are outside his body, but he who sins sexually sins against his own body.
-Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
+Flee from sexual immorality.
+All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body.
+Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
-Therefore honor God with your body.”
+Therefore honor God with your bodies.

-“Do not love the world or anything in the world.
-If anyone loves the world, the love of the Father is not in him.
-For everything in the world the cravings of sinful man, the lust of his eyes and the boasting of what he has and does comes not from the Father but from the world.”
+Do not love the world or anything in the world.
+If anyone loves the world, love for the Father is not in them.
+For everything in the world—the lust of the flesh, the lust of the eyes, and the pride of life—comes not from the Father but from the world.
 (1 John 2:15,16)

-Dr. Johnson points to Hebrews chapter 12, verses one and two, as a Scriptural one-two punch when it comes to fighting addiction:
+Let’s look at Hebrews chapter 12, verses one and two, as a Scriptural one-two punch when it comes to fighting addiction:

-“Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.
-Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before Him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.”
+Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
+And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
+For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.

 Internet pornography addiction is a matter of spiritual life and death.
-Its a great comfort to know that Jesus paid for all sins, including sins of sexual immorality, when He sacrificed Himself on Calvarys cross.
+It’s a great comfort to know that Jesus paid for all sins, including sins of sexual immorality, when He sacrificed Himself on Calvary’s cross.